CYF2000127/cyf2000127.github.io/_pages/about.md

 ======
 I'm now a first year Ph.D student from Department of Chemical and Biological Engineering and Department of Computer Science and Engineering, HKUST, supervised by Prof.Hanyu GAO and Prof.Hao CHEN.

-I received my B.Eng in Information Engineering from Nanjing University of Aeronautics and Astronautics and M.Sc in Electronic Engineering in HKUST.
+I received my B.Eng in Information Engineering from Nanjing University of Aeronautics and Astronautics and M.Sc in Electronic Engineering from HKUST.

 Research Interests
 ======